-In a new paper we discuss a fundamental vulnerability that arises in payment channel networks as part of the construction of trustless multi-hop payments.
-We present two modes of attack: the first aims to lock as many high liquidity channels as possible for an extended period, and the second isolates hubs from the rest of the network.
+In a new paper (video link) we discuss a fundamental vulnerability that arises in payment channel networks as part of the construction of trustless multi-hop payments.
+We present three modes of attack: the first aims to lock as many high liquidity channels as possible for an extended period, the second disconnects as many pairs of nodes as it can, and the third isolates hubs from the rest of the network.
 In this post, we present the evaluation of these attacks over the Lightning Network.
 We will examine the network’s properties and different parameters set by the three main implementations of the Lightning Network and show how recent changes in default parameters agreed upon by Lightning Devs made the attack easier to carry out.
-Our results show that it is possible to disrupt the Lightning Network by locking most of its liquidity using less than half a bitcoin.
+Our results show that it is possible to disrupt the Lightning Network by locking most of its liquidity spending less than half a bitcoin.

 Payment channel networks are a second layer off-chain solution to the scalability problems of blockchains.
-Bitcoin’s Lightning Network currently has more than 11k nodes and 35k channels and a total capacity of around 880 BTC (~9,000,000 USD).
+As of October 2020, Bitcoin’s Lightning Network has more than 14k nodes and 37k channels and a total capacity of around 1100 BTC (~11,700,000 USD).

 In order to paralyze channels, the attacker opens channels with the source and target of a route, and requests many small payments through this path, exhausting the number of simultaneously open HTLCs (each of the main implementations of Lightning limits the number of concurrent HTLCs differently).
 The attacker is both the source and destination of this payment and can severely delay the final execution of the payment (up to several days).
 The attacker can then re-run the attack once again and lock the same path for an additional period of time.